lpopovic/SpotifyCopy/README.md

 * [Contact](#contact)

 ## General info
-This project is a copy of the application Spotify.
+This project is a copy of the Spotify iOS version application and it is using the Spotify API.

 ## Preview